 My favorite new app of the year is Airtable.
 It complements Workflowy well, which I use for unstructured notes.
 Airtable is for anything where structure is starting to form in these otherwise unstructured lists in Workflowy.

 I think of Airtable as a relational database for my personal data.
 It has a fantastic user-interface, which means that I can focus on creating schemas that make sense.
 When writing integrations I can focus solely on the business logic, knowing that the Airtable interface will mostly work.
 Most applications deserve to start as a simple spreadsheet before evolving into a domain-specific thing.
 Airtable excels at this.
+I call this “Minimum Viable Airtable”, I wrote more about this in this post.

 I often get asked how I use Airtable, and why I’m so excited about it–I don’t always have the opportunity to do my full Airtable spiel.
 This post exists for those times when I didn’t have the chance to walk you through my bases in person in an overly enthusiastic tone.